Chasing Rainbows (1930 film): Plot

 Carlie (Love) and Terry (King) are in a traveling vaudeville troupe with Eddie (Benny), the stage manager; Bonnie (Dressler), a comedian; and Polly (Moran), the wardrobe mistress.
 Terry constantly falls in love with his leading ladies, and marries Daphne (Martan), a two-timing songstress.
 When he finds her with another man, Terry threatens to kill himself, but Carlie reassures him that "Happy Days Are Here Again," and the show goes on.

 Cast

 Reception

 The film was commercially successful, but not as much as expected.

 Love, Dressler, and Benny all received positive reviews for their performances.

 Preservation status

-Chasing Rainbows was mostly filmed in black and white, but had two Technicolor sequences.
-The film survives, but those sequences are lost, having been removed for a 1931 re-release and destroyed in the 1965 MGM vault fire.
-Sound from the lost color sequences still exists on Vitaphone disks, including "Happy Days Are Here Again".
+Chasing Rainbows was mostly filmed in black and white, but had two sequences shot in Technicolor.
+The film survives, but the color scenes are lost, having been removed for a re-release in 1931 and were destroyed in the 1965 MGM vault fire.
+The audio from the missing technicolor scenes still exists on Vitaphone disks, including "Happy Days Are Here Again".

 The film has been issued on DVD in the Warner Archive Collection.